Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: Introduction: Redefining scale for embodied agents

-This position paper argues for a paradigm shift in how we approach the design of world models and their corresponding environments.
-We contend that the next crucial frontier is not the scaling of fidelity, size, or agent populations, but the scaling of \textit{structural complexity} within the environment itself.
+This paper argues for a paradigm shift in how we approach the design of world models and their corresponding environments.
+We argue that the next crucial frontier is not the scaling of fidelity, size, or agent populations, but the scaling of \textit{structural complexity} within the environment itself.
 An embodied world model must capture more than just physical dynamics; it must represent the semantic structure of tasks.
-We propose that by embedding explicit hierarchical scaffolding into the design of our environments, we can create a structured learning landscape that guides agents toward sophisticated, strategic behavior far more efficiently than flat simulation environments.
+To address this, we propose a framework for designing Hierarchical Task Environments (HTEs), which embed explicit hierarchical scaffolding into the environment's world model.
 This scaffolding involves decomposing overarching tasks into a hierarchy of sub-tasks and subgoals, creating an intrinsic curriculum that makes the learning problem tractable.
+This scaffolding serves as a powerful curriculum, designed to be gradually faded as agents internalize the task structure, forcing them to learn the very hierarchical reasoning skills that were initially externalized in the environment.

-To substantiate this position, we conduct a focused, systematic review of the 2024 literature on multi-agent robotic soccer, a canonical challenge problem for multi-agent coordination.
+To motivate this framework, we first conduct a systematic review of the 2024 literature on multi-agent robotic soccer.
 Our analysis reveals a clear and compelling trend: the most promising recent approaches are moving away from purely end-to-end MARL and towards hybrid models that integrate symbolic planners and hierarchical reasoning.
 This paper will demonstrate how these methods implicitly or explicitly leverage task decomposition to overcome the limitations of traditional MARL.
-We will argue that these successes are not isolated algorithmic tricks but rather evidence of a fundamental principle: to learn complex strategies, agents require world models and environments that are structured to teach them.
+Our contributions are threefold: (1) We identify and analyze the problem of \textit{task sparsity} in complex MARL domains, arguing it is a more fundamental barrier than reward sparsity.
+(2) We synthesize a clear trend from the 2024 robotic soccer literature, showing a consistent move towards hybrid, hierarchical methods.
+(3) We propose a novel framework, Hierarchical Task Environments (HTEs), that externalizes task hierarchy into the environment, and we outline a concrete implementation using LLMs as dynamic task planners.
+We conclude by discussing new evaluation metrics and the implications of this framework for developing generalizable, embodied agents.